puregome/notebooks/README.md

 [geo-analysis.ipynb](geo-analysis.ipynb) and [geo-classification.ipynb](geo-classification.ipynb) can be used to divide the tweets in groups depending on on the location of the tweeter.
 This only works for about half of the data set.
 Next, maps representing tweet data can be created with the notebook [maps.ipynb](maps.ipynb).

-[corona-nl-totals.ipynb](corona-nl-totals.ipynb) creates graphs of the number infections, hospitalizations and deaths in The Netherlands based on data provided by the the health organization [RIVM](https://www.rivm.nl).
+[corona-nl-totals.ipynb](corona-nl-totals.ipynb) creates graphs of the number infections, hospitalizations and deaths in The Netherlands based on data provided by the health organization [RIVM](https://www.rivm.nl).

 ## Publications, talks and media coverage